 Artificial color is added to medicines for a better look and feel.
-It leads to allergies, cancer, and hyperactivity.
+Unfortunately, it leads to allergies, cancer, and hyperactivity.

 What about “Dog-Friendly” Cough Medicine?

-Some cough medicines for dogs prescribed by the vets are not safe for the dog.
+Some cough medicines for dogs prescribed by vets are not safe for dog.
 Some of them contain dextromethorphan and guaifenesin.

 This medicine is used against hacking dry cough.
-However, it has some side effects starting from diarrhea, and nausea that can lead to shivering and seizures.
-It is not prescribed for dogs that suffer from chronic cough, liver diseases, and skin allergies.
+However, it has some side effects, including diarrhea and nausea that can lead to shivering and seizures.
+It is not prescribed for dogs with chronic cough, liver diseases, or skin allergies.

 Also, it is not for dogs to take Monoamine oxidase inhibitors.
 Other side effects are collapse, muscle tension, incoordination, abnormal eye movement, vomiting, decreased appetite, drowsiness, excessive drooling, and tachycardia.